ardieMejia/random_renamer/README.md

 # random_renamer
-## Script made for client, mostly to deal with bulk downloading of WIP images by artists
+## Script made for client, inspired by  [gfycat](https://github.com/HeartoLazor/gfycat_name_generator), but made to be run locally on any Windows using Powershell.

 A script that renames a bunch of files inside ./input folder, with random quirky names (separated as adjective, verb, noun so final name of each will be "\<adjective> \<verb> \<noun>.png", such as "fierce punching turtle.png")

 ### Assumptions